-Except in buildings containing atriums, compliance with E2.1 to E2.3 achieves compliance with EP2.1 and EP2.2.
+Where a Building Solution is proposed to comply with the Deemed-to-Satisfy Provisions, except in buildings containing atriums, compliance with E2.1 to E2.3 achieves compliance with EP2.1 and EP2.2.

 Buildings with atriums

 In addition to achieving compliance with E2.1 to E2.3, to achieve compliance with EP2.1 and EP2.2 buildings with atriums must also comply with Part G3.